How Much Does a Golf Cart Weigh: Complete Weight Guide

 🔋 Battery Life

 Heavier carts require more power to move, reducing range and battery life.
-According to the Golf Cart Resource, a 10% increase in golf cart weight can reduce battery range by 5-8% under typical conditions.
+A 10% increase in golf cart weight can reduce battery range by 5-8% under typical conditions.

 Turf Impact